firasuke/DOTSLASHLINUX_JEKYLL/_posts/2017-03-23-Best-Lightweight-Software-Applications-for-GNU-Linux.md

 Yes, you do not need a display/login manager to start your Xorg server.
 You can easily use xinit and its frontend startx instead.
 You can even automate startx to start once you've logged in.
 <br/>
 <br/>
-Here's DOTSLASHLINUX's guide to do that <a href="https://www.dotslashlinux.com/2017/03/29/Starting-Xorg-Server-Using-xinit.html" target="_blank">Starting Xorg Server Using xinit</a>.
+Here's ./LINUX's guide to do that <a href="https://www.dotslashlinux.com/2017/03/29/Starting-Xorg-Server-Using-xinit.html" target="_blank">Starting Xorg Server Using xinit</a>.
 <br/>
 <hr/>
 <h3>7- Sound System: <a href="https://en.wikipedia.org/wiki/Advanced_Linux_Sound_Architecture" target="_blank">ALSA</a> VS <a href="https://en.wikipedia.org/wiki/PulseAudio" target="_blank">PulseAudio</a></h3>
 There isn't much comparison here as ALSA is a device driver, an interface between sound hardware and the kernel.
 Using ALSA alone is lighter than pulseaudio.
 Late versions of alsa support sound from multiple applications using the plugin dmix which is enabled by default.
 PulseAudio is a sound server built on top of alsa and can control sound coming from multiple applications unlike alsa which doesn't have this functionality.
 <br/>
 <br/>
-If you wanted a basic configuration file to use on laptops with PCH/HDMI sound cards, kindly check DOTSLASHLINUX's custom ALSA configuration <a href="https://www.dotslashlinux.com/2017/03/30/Basic-ALSA-Configuration.html" target="_blank">Basic ALSA Configuration</a>.
+If you wanted a basic configuration file to use on laptops with PCH/HDMI sound cards, kindly check ./LINUX's custom ALSA configuration <a href="https://www.dotslashlinux.com/2017/03/30/Basic-ALSA-Configuration.html" target="_blank">Basic ALSA Configuration</a>.
 <br/>
 <hr/>
 <h3>8- Window Manager: <a href="http://dwm.suckless.org/" target="_blank">dwm</a> VS <a href="http://openbox.org/wiki/Main_Page" target="_blank">Openbox</a></h3>
 DWM isn't only a tiled window manager for X, it's a dynamic one as well but the reason why I chose dwm is that it's highly configurable, does what it needs to do perfectly well and super fast!
 Can't it get any better!
 <br/>
 <br/>
-Here's DOTSLASHLINUX's custom dwm configuration <a href="https://www.dotslashlinux.com/2017/04/23/Best-dwm-Configuration.html" target="_blank">Best dwm Configuration</a>.
+Here's ./LINUX's custom dwm configuration <a href="https://www.dotslashlinux.com/2017/04/23/Best-dwm-Configuration.html" target="_blank">Best dwm Configuration</a>.
 <br/>
 <br/>
 On the other hand, openbox is the de facto stacked window manager for lightweight GNU/Linux distros.
 It's heavier than dwm, but it's for those who absolutely can't use or hate tiled window managers.
 <br/>
 <hr/>
 <h3>9- Status Bar vs Panel: <a href="https://github.com/drkhsh/slstatus/" target="_blank">slstatus</a> vs <a href="https://wiki.lxde.org/en/LXPanel" target="_blank">LXPanel</a></h3>
 slstatus is the lightest status bar, it was made and should be used with dwm.
-Here's DOTSLASHLINUX's custom slstatus configuration <a href="https://www.dotslashlinux.com/2017/04/24/Best-slstatus-Configuration.html" target="_blank">Best slstatus Configuration</a>.
+Here's ./LINUX's custom slstatus configuration <a href="https://www.dotslashlinux.com/2017/04/24/Best-slstatus-Configuration.html" target="_blank">Best slstatus Configuration</a>.
 <br/>
 <br/>
 If you're into openbox then LXPanel is your friend.
 Yes, LXPanel is lighter than fbpanel, pypanel, tint2... you name it!
 How come?
 Out of the box it has a workspace switcher, minimize-all-windows button, volume plugin, battery plugin, networking plugin, cpu/ram usage plugin, temperature plugin, date/time plugin...etc.